sanobaaar/LigaData-Art-i-cle/README.md

 |     id    | `Object` | **Required**.
 Token for authenticated users |

 ## Usage

+### User Registration & Log In
+- User can register as a new user to see the articles and other info
+- User can log in if already existing and manipulate the articles
 ### Managing Articles
 - Once logged in, navigate to the articles page.
 - You can create a new article by clicking the "Add Article" button.